theodorosploumis/distros.bid/README.md

 A list of Docker containers running several popular [Drupal 8.x distributions](https://www.drupal.org/project/project_distribution) within LAMP stack.

 ## Software per docker image

+- adminer
 - apache2
+- composer
+- curl
+- drush
+- mysql 5.5
 - php 5.6
-- mysql 5.5
 - supervisord
-- composer
-- drush
-- wget, curl, vim
+- vim
-- adminer
+- wget

 ## Usage

 Each Drupal distribution refers to a specific docker image tag.
 Currently only 1 version is supported for each distribution and there no version specific tags (eg there is "drupal" but not "drupal-8.4.0" tag).
+Notice that most images are of 1-1.5GB size so be patient while pulling.

 ```
 # Let's try lightning distribution

 docker run -d -p 8066:80 --name lightning drupal8/distros:lightning

 ```

 Open Drupal login page http://localhost:8066/user/login